 Thus, Yom Kippur is a day of pure delight.
 We need to cleanse ourselves of the impure delights experienced during the year so we can partake of the pure delight of godliness on Yom Kippur.

-I wish you a delightful Yom Kippur and a delightful new year!
+I wish you a delightful Yom Kippur and a delightful New Year!

 Endnotes:

 [2] Keter is called “Crown” because it crowns all other sefirot as they are arranged in the Tree of Life.
 It is so sublime that the Zohar calls it “the most hidden of all hidden things.”
 The Bahir, states, “”What are the ten utterances?
 The first is supreme crown…” It is also the source of Thirteen Attributes of Mercy, which are revealed on Yom Kippur.
-Keter is hidden and unknowable, as it precedes the first intellectual emanation, Chokhmah.
+Keter is hidden and unknowable, as it precedes the first intellectual emanation, okhmah.

 [5] Taanug is sometimes used as a metaphor for Ein Sof for the following reasons.
-As explained in footnote 4, taanug is identified with the innermost level of Keter and Atik Yomin, the uppermost partzuf.
+As explained in footnote 4, ta’anug is identified with the innermost level of Keter and Atik Yomin, the uppermost partzuf.
 While this level is not knowable, it is the highest level we can point to as the source of creation.
 This is why Daniel used Atik Yomin as an appellation for G‑d.
 Furthermore, delight or pleasure is the most primary emotion closely identified with the essence of a being.

 [6] Frank Jackson defines qualia as “certain features of the bodily sensations especially, but also of certain perceptual experiences, which no amount of purely physical information includes.”
 Frank Jackson, “Epiphenomenal Qualia,” The Philosophical Quarterly 32, no. 127 (1982): 127–136.
 According to Daniel Dennett, qualia are ineffable, intrinsic, private, and directly apprehensible by consciousness.